 "The Reason You Suck" Speech : Edward gets from one from nearly everyone he meets.
-But the most cruel and resonant one comes from himself or rather his Mushroom Samba where he imagines Black Bart, his Arch-Enemy tell him he never had it in him to be a pirate and then retells the entirety of Aesop's The Eagle and the Jackdaw obviously using it to mock Edward's pride and ambitions.
+But the most cruel and resonant one comes from himself or rather his Mushroom Samba where he imagines Black Bart, his Arch-Enemy tell him he never had it in him to be a pirate, and then Woodes Rogers retells the entirety of Aesop's The Eagle and the Jackdaw obviously using it to mock Edward's pride and ambitions.

 Red Oni, Blue Oni: Edward often pleads with the fiery, impulsive Thatch to be more cautious and discreet in his actions... to little avail.
 Edward is the Blue to the Red of Thatch and Vane but is himself the Red to Adéwalé, James Kidd, Benjamin Hornigold and the rest.

 Refuge in Audacity: Of all the Assassin protagonists in the series so far, Edward seems to do the Brotherhood the least favor in preserving their low profile given that he's a notorious pirate who conceals barely any of his weapons (his four flintlock pistols and two massive cutlasses being the most overt ones on his person).
 Not to mention the giant Assassin logo on his flag.
 Then again, this arrogance is part of why the Assassins plain don't like him at first, and James Kidd doesn't mince words about Edward's "Prancing about like one of us, bringing Shame to our Cause."

 Retirony: Blackbeard is attacked by Woodes Rogers' fleet on the day of his retirement party.